puncsky/system-design-and-architecture/en/122-key-value-cache.md

 ## What if data volume reaches the cache capacity?
 Use cache replacement policies
-* LRU(Least Recently Used): evict the most recently used entries and keep the most recently used ones.
+* LRU(Least Recently Used): check time, and evict the most recently used entries and keep the most recently used ones.
-* LFU(Least Frequently Used): evict the most frequently used entries and keep the most frequently used ones.
+* LFU(Least Frequently Used): check frequency, and evict the most frequently used entries and keep the most frequently used ones.
 * ARC(Adaptive replacement cache): it has a better performance than LRU.
 It is achieved by keeping both the most frequently and frequently used entries, as well as a history for eviction.
 (Keeping MRU+MFU+eviction history.)